 Get the train.
 Go for a walk.

-Few things are simpler, or more rewarding than a walk.
-Whether you choose a multi-day route, a day’s escape from the city, or a sunny afternoon along the canal, going by train keeps things easy.
+Few things are as enjoyable or rewarding than a walk in the beautiful Scottish surroundings.
+Whether you choose to lace up the walking boots for a multi-day route, a day’s escape from the city, or a sunny afternoon along the canal, going by train keeps things simple.